Empathy in Health Care: 11 Tips To Improve This Skill

 6. Practice descriptive note-taking

 Another crucial element of empathetic health care is diligent note-taking during and after patient visits.
-A checklist is efficient in documenting symptoms, and it's also helpful in identifying potential diagnoses.
-However, health care providers can benefit from expanding upon this and adding some personalization to their documentation.
+A checklist is efficient in documenting symptoms, and it can help you identify potential diagnoses.
+Health care providers can benefit from expanding on this and adding personalization to their documentation.
 For example, you can elaborate upon a patient's file by using handwritten notes.

-When developing and practicing empathy, it's important to include notes about a person's feelings regarding their condition, diagnosis or treatment plan.
-This practice is crucial for creating an in-depth and comprehensive patient history, and it's also likely to improve a patient's standard of care.
+When developing and practicing empathy, it's important to include notes about a patient's feelings regarding their condition, diagnosis or treatment plan.
+This practice is crucial for creating an in-depth and comprehensive patient history, and it may improve a patient's standard of care.
+Some medical practices, especially large organizations, offer patients access to your notes, so try to remember that and avoid including anything you wouldn't want to tell your patient in person.

 Related: How To Write a Nursing Progress Note